jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

 - `--dynamic / --static`: Check for only DAST / SAST vulnerabilities respectively (optional).
 - `--verbose`: Declare the level of detail of the report (default `vvv`).
-  - `v`: Show only the number of vulnerable, safe and accepted finds.
+  - `v`: Show non-compliant, vulnerable finds that would break policy[^1][^2] (and thus the build in Strict mode).
-  - `vv`: Show only vulnerable finds.
+  - `vv`: Show vulnerable finds regardless of policy compliance.
   - `vvv`: Show vulnerable and safe finds.
   - `vvvv`: Show vulnerable, safe and accepted finds.
   - You can use `-v`, `-vv`, `-vvv`, `-vvvv`.
 - `--strict / --lax`: Run forces in strict mode (default `--lax`).
 - `--repo-name`: Git repository name (optional).
+- `--repo-path`: Git repository path (optional).
 - `--breaking`: Strict mode severity customization.
-  Vulnerable finds
-  with a severity below this threshold will not break the pipeline.
-  This option takes values
-  between 0.0 (recommended) all the way up to 10.0 (optional).
+  Vulnerable finds with a severity below this threshold will not break the pipeline.
+This option takes values between 0.0 (recommended) all the way up to 10.0 (optional).

 > **Note:** Strict mode customization like severity thresholds